tylerharter/cs301-projects/spring19/p4/README.md

 ```
 Try again!
 You have 2 more tries
 ```
 Where the number is the correct number of tries left.
-They should see the Feature 1 text once they either get it right or use up all 3 tries.
+They should see the Feature 1 text once they either get it right or use up all their tries.

 ### Feature 9: Give a Hint

 Use an `elif` to check to see if they are on their last try.
 If so, give them a hint.
 You can write the hint text.
 The hint text will have to be added as another parameter for the AskQuestion function.

 Set the default value of the hint parameter to be "Check the textbook".

-Add hint text for each of the three questions.

 ### Feature 10: Keep Score